Useful Notes / The House of Windsor

 Elder brother of George VI and uncle of Elizabeth II.
 Much more forceful than his brother, caused a constitutional crisis by his desire to marry American divorcée Wallis Simpson.
 Abdicated

-.
+being that the Caribbean kept him as far from the war in Europe as possible.
 Despite his regnal name, the family consistently called him David.
 He is played by Guy Pearce in The King's Speech

 It was this anomaly in the succession that inspired the 1930s setting for Ian McKellen's film adaptation of Shakespeare's Richard III